rateldajer/markcrowley/ece657A_W21_outline_doc.md

 **Recommended background:** *Data Structures and Algorithms, Basic Programming Skills (Python especially) and Basic Knowledge of Probability and Statistics Theory*.

+## Learning Outcomes
+The [Course Design and Learning Outcomes](/DKMA/outcomes) describe the design philosophy of this course which guide the topics and assessments below.

 ## Major Topics:

 These topics are an outline, and each year some subset of non-core topics will be skipped due to time constraints and in order to benefit students through deeper focus.
 When tests are planned to assess knowledge of the material the mandatory core topics will be highlighted to students so they know which will be tested.